Ready for the game? 7 cool places to go on Cardinals Opening Day.

 Visit the St. Louis Cardinals Hall of Fame Museum.

-Rain or shine, learn more about St. Louis Cardinals history at the team’s hall of fame museum.
-Tickets are $12 for adults, $10 for seniors and military service members, $8 for children.
+Rain or shine, learn more about St. Louis Cardinals history at the team’s Hall Of Fame museum.
+Tickets are $12 for adults, $10 for seniors and military service members and $8 for children.
 Children 3 and under get in free.
 If you have a ticket to the sold-out prep game party, admission is free.
-If you have a meal at the Cardinal Nation restaurant on opening day, keep your receipt to receive a discount.
+If you have a meal at the Cardinal Nation restaurant on Opening Day, keep your receipt to receive a discount.
 Want to go?
 The museum opens at 10 a.m. and will remain open through the seventh inning.
 You can find it at 700 Clark Ave., St. Louis.

 Skip the stadium.
 Have a Ballpark Village type of experience at the Edge.